waymondo/backbone.foramina/README.md

 Backbone.Foramina
 ##

 A small collection of Backbone extensions.
+Examples and tests to come soon.